wacncontent/CustomizeTool/output/articles/hyper-v-recovery-manager-san.md

 	<LI>Each SAN array should have one or more storage pools available to use in this deployment.</LI>
 	<LI>The VMM server at the primary site will need to manage the primary array and the secondary VMM server will manage the secondary array.</LI>
 	</UL>
 <LI><b>Networks</b>You can optionally configure network mapping to ensure that replica virtual machines are optimally placed on Hyper-V host servers after failover, and that they can connect to appropriate VM networks.
 When network mapping is enabled, a virtual machine at the primary location will be connected to a network and its replica at the target location will be connected to its mapped network.
-If you don’t configure network mapping virtual machines won’t be connected to VM networks after failover.
+If you don't configure network mapping virtual machines won't be connected to VM networks after failover.
 This tutorial describes the simplest walkthrough settings and doesn't include network mapping but you can read more at:</LI>
 	<UL>
 	<LI><a href="http://msdn.microsoft.com/zh-cn/library/azure/dn801052.aspx">Network mapping</a> in the Planning guide.</LI>
 	<LI><a href="http://msdn.microsoft.com/zh-cn/library/azure/dn883639.aspx">Enable network mapping</a> in the SAN deployment guide.</LI>